 A highly trained workforce benefits the employer in multiple ways.
 Research shows that educated workers are more productive on the job.
 Clearly, employers have a strong stake in providing continuing education for their workers. e-Learning has made it easier and more cost-effective for companies to provide ongoing SAP training to workers.
 You know that making training available for your team is a good idea.
 But you also must know how to select the best training for your adult learners.

-Motivating your adult learners to take advantage of corporate mandated training is a challenge.
-We have found that the number one reason why learners don’t use the training offered to them is perceived lack of time.
+Motivating your adult learners to take advantage of corporate-mandated training is a challenge.
+We have found that the number one reason why learners don’t use the training offered to them is the perceived lack of time.
 To increase your odds of engagement you need to make sure your SAP training motivates and incentivizes your adult learners.